yannisk2/granite-io/src/granite_io/io/llmrerank/README.md

 # Overview

-This module supports using LLM as a reranker to rerank the retrieved passages.
-It takes the output of retrieval step as input and returns a reorder of passges which can be then used for generation.
+This module supports using an LLM as a reranker to rerank the retrieved passages.
+It takes the output of the retrieval step as input and returns a reranked (subset of the) retrieved passages which can be then used for generation.
 Evaluation on multiple domains and tasks shows that it can significanly improve the retrieval result with low latency and minimum code change.

 # Algorithm

-The reranking is done in a tournament style by asking the LLM to compare paired passages and return the label of preferred one.
-The users can provide their own prompt otherwise the default prompt is used.
+The reranking is done in a tournament style by asking the LLM to compare paired passages and return the label of the preferred one.
+Users can provide their own prompt; otherwise the default prompt is used.

 ## Default prompt
 `You are a smart and helpful AI assistant with in-depth knowledge